-When you start building your business, you may find the terms ‘fixed asset’ and ‘asset depreciation’ without really grasp what it means, especially if you’re a layman in accounting.
+When you start building your business, you may find some terms called ‘fixed asset’ and ‘asset depreciation’ without really grasping what it means, especially if you’re a layman in accounting.

-Apparently, if you do not try to comprehend and actually practice the theory in your business, something dreadful will occur in your business operation.
+Apparently, if you decide to ignore these terms in your business, something dreadful will affect your business operation.

 What Is Fixed Asset?

-Fixed assets are the tangible assets that a company owns and used more than a year to obtain profits.
-Fixed assets mean that you do not plan to cash the thing you own for business purposes.
+Fixed assets are the tangible assets that a company owns and used for more than a year to obtain profits.
+They are not for sale.

 When you own a fixed asset, any cost during its usage does not represent a cash transaction but in the balance sheet, it plays an important role.

-Therefore, a fixed asset does not owe any immediate effect on your profit.
+Therefore, a fixed asset does not have any immediate effect on your profit.